Welcome

 The high energy density can create a significant heat-affected zone, leading to warping, charring, or discoloration.
 Reduce power, use short pulses, or employ multi-step engraving paired with parameter testing for better results.

 In 2025, people notice big changes in how fast and accurate fiber laser engravers work.
-Some machines, like the EM-Smart Dual, use two lasers together.
+Some machines, like the EM-Smart Dual Series, use two lasers together.
 Fiber & Diode laser sources promise wider range of laser engraving materiaals.
 You can also make many items at once.
 These things help both hobby users and companies finish more work with better results.
 If you want to grow and try new things, pick a machine that can do many jobs and has good support.